-In Slovakia cars are driven on the right-hand side of the street.
-The traffic is not chaotic, even though you will need to pay special and careful attention when you walk or cross the streets.
-In most Slovak cities and towns, the public transportation system consists of buses.
+In Colombia cars are driven on the right hand side of the street.
+The traffic is known to be rather chaotic and you will need to pay special and careful attention when you walk or cross the streets.
+In most Colombian cities and towns, the public transportation system consists of small and large busses.

-- Be careful when you cross the streets. - When you go out, sometimes your host parents can pick you up when you want to come home.
+- Be careful when you cross the streets.
+Sometimes drivers do not stop at the light or transit signals. - When you go out, sometimes your host parents can pick you up when you want to come home.
 Sometimes, you can take a ride with AFS volunteers or a family friend.
-In general, taking taxis on the street is safe. - Never ask or accept rides from strangers.
-Never hitchhike!!!
+In general taking taxis on the street is not very safe, unless belong to a specific private taxi line, which you call and picks you up. - Never ask or accept rides from strangers.
+Never hitchhike.
+This is a must for boys and for girls.